 The Undergraduate Council is hereby established within the system of academic governance of the University.
-The Council consists of one elected faculty representative from each academic college offering undergraduate degrees and making a significant contribution to undergraduate education across the campus (currently including [listed here only for convenience and subject to change by authority of the cognizant vice president as needed without formal revision of this Policy] --Architecture and Planning, Business, Education, Engineering, Fine Arts, Health, Humanities, Mines & Earth Science, Nursing, Science, Social and Behavioral Science, and Social Work), a second elected representative from three colleges (Humanities, Science, and Social and Behavioral Science), one elected representative from the University Libraries, one elected representative from the "Honors College interdisciplinary program," and an appointed representative of other interdisciplinary programs and three undergraduate students each representing a different college and recommended by ASUU, two of which shall come from the Student Senate.
+The Council consists of one elected faculty representative from each academic college offering undergraduate degrees and making a significant contribution to undergraduate education across the campus (currently including [listed here only for convenience and subject to change by authority of the cognizant vice president as needed without formal revision of this Policy] - Architecture and Planning, Business, Cultural and Social Transformation, Education, Engineering, Fine Arts, Health, Humanities, Mines & Earth Science, Nursing, Science, Social and Behavioral Science, and Social

+Work), a second elected representative from three colleges (Humanities, Science, and Social and Behavioral Science), one elected representative from the University Libraries, one elected representative from the "Honors College interdisciplinary program," and an appointed representative of other interdisciplinary programs and three undergraduate students each representing a different college and recommended by ASUU, two of which shall come from the Student Senate.
 Elected members of the Undergraduate Council shall serve for three-year terms.
-Ex-officio non-voting members shall come from: Enrollment Management (Student Affairs), the Academic Outreach and Continuing Education, Academic Advising Center, the Graduate School, University Professor(s), and administrators in Undergraduate Studies; other ex officio nonvoting members may be added as deemed necessary by the Associate Academic Vice President for Undergraduate Studies.
+Ex-officio nonvoting members shall come from: Enrollment Management (Student Affairs), the Academic Outreach and Continuing Education, University College, the Graduate School, University Professor(s), and administrators in Undergraduate Studies; other ex officio non-voting members may be added as deemed necessary by the Associate Academic Vice President for Undergraduate Studies.
 The Associate Academic Vice President for Undergraduate Studies or a person so designated by that office shall chair the Council.
 The Council shall report directly to the office of the Senior Vice President for Academic Affairs through the Associate Academic Vice President for Academic Affairs, and the academic policies and procedures recommended by the Council shall be subject to approval through the regular governance process including the Academic Senate.

 The Undergraduate Council is charged with the responsibility: (1) to coordinate and encourage the development of undergraduate studies across the University and (2) to oversee all University-wide undergraduate requirements.
-The Associate Academic Vice President for Undergraduate Studies and Council shall have the responsibility of establishing and maintaining General Education and Baccalaureate Degree requirements in accord with Policy 6-101 (/academics/6-101.php)--Undergraduate Study and Degrees, in cooperation with the academic departments and colleges.
+The Associate Academic Vice President for Undergraduate Studies and Council shall have the responsibility of establishing and maintaining General Education and Baccalaureate Degree requirements in accord with Policy 6-101--Undergraduate Study and Degrees, in cooperation with the academic departments and colleges.
 It shall be the responsibility of the Associate Academic Vice President for Undergraduate Studies to insure quality in the instruction and in the content of the courses meeting those requirements through periodic review of curriculum.
 To facilitate such review, the Associate Academic Vice President for Undergraduate Studies will appoint representative faculty committees which will report to the Undergraduate Council for approval.
 The Council is responsible for reviewing and evaluating proposals for new undergraduate programs as well as proposed deletions of undergraduate programs and degrees by colleges and departments.
-It assumes other responsibilities as established by Policy 6-101 (/academics/6-101.php), and other pertinent University Regulations or Board of Regents policy.
+It assumes other responsibilities as established by Policy 6-101, and other pertinent University Regulations or Board of Regents policy.
 In addition, the Council is responsible for reviewing and evaluating all undergraduate degrees and programs that are not located in departments with graduate degrees.
-The Undergraduate Council also participates with the Graduate Council in the review and evaluation of undergraduate programs based in departments awarding graduate degrees (see Part III-C-3-b above, and Policy 6-200 (/academics/6-200.php)-III-Section 1).
+The Undergraduate Council also participates with the Graduate Council in the review and evaluation of undergraduate programs based in departments awarding graduate degrees (see Part III-C-3-b above, and Policy 6-200-III-Section 1).

-d.
+- d.
 Council of Academic Deans.
-The Council of Academic Deans is established and governed by Policy 2-004 (/u-organizations/2-004.php).
+The Council of Academic Deans is established and governed by Policy 2-004.
 Its composition and functions are as determined by the cognizant vice president.
-Duties of the deans as officers of the University are governed by Policy 2-005 (/u-organizations/2-005.php).

-D. Authority of The Academic Senate.
+Duties of the deans as officers of the University are governed by Policy 2-005. - D. Authority of The Academic Senate.

-The Academic Senate ("Senate") is constituted as provided in and governed by Policy 6- 002 (/academics/6-002.php).
+The Academic Senate ("Senate") is constituted as provided in and governed by Policy 6-002.